WPI MICRO-ePORE™ Pinpoint Cell Penetrator

 - Four user-programmable protocols

-- Adjustable audio continuity tone indicating active probe Injection counter to indicate total number of injections
+- Adjustable audio continuity tone indicating active probe injection counter to indicate total number of injections

 NOTE: Microinjection pump and other accessories shown in the system image are sold separately.

-- Increase viability of injected embryos
+- Increase embryo viability for the injected embryos

 - Flexible system